jenfoxbot/ai-text-translator/README.md

 `python main.py`

-This will take you through a prompt process where you specify your target language, grab the language code (e.g. for English you'd use 'en' or for Spanish you'd use 'es'), and then input that into the target language for translation.
+This will take you through a prompt process where you specify your target languages, grab the language codes (e.g. for English you'd use 'en' or for Spanish you'd use 'es'), and then input those into the target languages for translation.

-If the program runs successfully, you'll see the translated text print to your screen (you can disable this by commenting out line 132).
-You'll also have a new file with the same name + the translation language (e.g. "pomplemousse.txt_translated_to_af.txt" -- okay yes it's a lil' messy but it does the job :P).
+If the program runs successfully, you'll see the translated texts print to your screen (you can disable this by commenting out line 132).
+You'll also have new files with the same name + the translation languages (e.g. "pomplemousse.txt_translated_to_af.txt" -- okay yes it's a lil' messy but it does the job :P).

 That's it!
 Go forth and translate all the things!!
 And of course, modify the program however you see fit.